William Sublette

-William Lewis Sublette, also spelled Sublett (September 21, 1798 – July 23, 1845), was an American frontiersman, trapper, fur trader, explorer, and mountain man.
+William Lewis Sublette (September 21, 1798 – July 23, 1845), also spelled Sublett, was an American frontiersman, trapper, fur trader, explorer, and mountain man.
 After 1823, he became an agent of the Rocky Mountain Fur Company, along with his four brothers.
 Later he became one of the company's co-owners, utilizing the riches of the Oregon Country.
 He helped settle and improve the best routes for migrants along the Oregon Trail.

 Early life

 The Sublette family descended from the Soblet family, a French Huguenot family who emigrated from France (Ardennes region) to America, initially in Virginia, in the early 1700.

 William Sublette was born on September 21, 1798, near Stanford, Lincoln County, Kentucky, from Philip Allen and Isabella Sublette.
 He was one of five Sublette brothers, who all became prominent in the western fur trade: William, Milton, Andrew, Pinkney, and Solomon.
 They had ties to traders in St. Louis, which had built its early wealth in the fur trade.
 St. Louis had several families with prominent connections, ranging from tribes on the Upper Missouri River and into the Rocky Mountains, to Spanish towns in the Southwest along the Santa Fe Trail.